sophiegoblin/sophiegoblin.github.io/index.md

 I find the internet fascinating and disturbing.
 I listen to science podcasts and pay attention at futurist talks.
 Human emotion, social action and strengthening communities play a huge role in my projects.
 As you read this, I'm planning a new exhibition which explores how technology has, and still is changing the human workforce and as a result, impacted our psychological state.

-I'm influenced by incredible humans like Ken Robinson, writer and educator, a true patron of creativity who brings emotional intelligence back into education.
+I'm influenced by incredible humans like Ken Robinson, writer and educator, a true patron of creativity bringing emotional intelligence into education.
 Marina Abramovic, a powerful performance artist who enriches her practice with collaboration and teaching.
-Hans Ulrich Obrist a curator, historian and critic, enthusiastically visiting emerging artists around the world to shape their work for exhibitions.
+Hans Ulrich Obrist, a curator, historian and critic, who enthusiastically visits artists around the world to shape their work for exhibitions.

 Finally, I'm honoured to announce, since moving to New Zealand, I have been awarded Wellington Council and Creative NZ funding to curate the first ever Lokal Stories with two emerging Māori / Pākehā feminist artists and writers.
 Our collaboration will explore and dismantle the ways in which the hetero-patriarchal, neo-colonial culture we live in has shaped online identities and harassment today.